dougalderman/angular-pictureQuiz/README.md

  git clone https://github.com/dougalderman/angular-pictureQuiz.git

 ##Design Goals
-This app is intended to provide the user with a visually-appealing online quiz experience.
+This app is intended to provide the user with an online picture quiz experience.
 It can be used on its own or integrated into a separate site.
 A possible use case is an addition to an informational website that will provide interactivity without requiring login or server code.

 ##Detailed Usage